awsdocs/aws-elemental-mediatailor-user-guide/doc_source/variables-player.md

 # Player Data<a name="variables-player"></a>

 To configure AWS Elemental MediaTailor to send data received from the player to the ADS, in the template ADS URL, specify `player_params.<query_parameter_name>` variables\.
-For example, if the player sends a query parameter named `user_id` in its request to AWS Elemental MediaTailor and you need to pass that data in the ADS request, then include `[player_params.user_id]` in the ADS URL configuration\.
+For example, if the player sends a query parameter named `user_id` in its request to MediaTailor, to pass that data in the ADS request, include `[player_params.user_id]` in the ADS URL configuration\.

-This functionality allows you to control the query parameters that are included in the ADS request\.
+This allows you to control the query parameters that are included in the ADS request\.
 Typically, you add a special query parameter that the ADS recognizes to the ADS request URL and provide key\-value pairs as the value of the parameter\.

 The examples used in the following procedure use the following key\-value pairs:
 + *param1* with a value of *value1:*